snivJL/KAAYO/app/frontend/README.md

-# Project Brief: KA.A.YO E.C
+# Project Brief: KA.A.YO eCommerce

-KA.A.YO E.C is an e-commerce site for the start-up KA.A.YO Handcrafted.
+KA.A.YO ECommerce is an e-commerce site for the start-up KA.A.YO Handcrafted.
 This project will help the brand to simplify the order process and reach more potential customers.

 ### Motivations + Problems